hpc/dcp/README.md

 # dcp
 ##### A tool to copy file(s) in parallel on a distributed system.

-### IN-DEVELOPMENT WARNING
-Note that dcp is in an early stage of development.
-To determine the current state of dcp, please view the test results at the bottom of the latest build output on <https://travis-ci.org/hpc/dcp>.

 ### SYNOPSIS
 ```
 dcp [cCdfhpRrUv] [--] source_file target_file